Ishanthedev/ishan-learn-becurious/jvm-notes.md

 1.Error message
 2.java classes or native code, involved
-3.Code line number of the java(uncompiled)code
+3.Code line number of the java(not compiled)code
-Line numbers are of uncomplied code(source) allowed to track down the code execution method flow for troubleshooting
+Line numbers are of not complied code(source) allowed to track down the code execution method flow for troubleshooting

 ## JVM